Cardioversion

 What happens after cardioversion?

-You can usually go back to your normal activities soon after cardioversion, using only medicines.
+You can usually go back to your normal activities soon after cardioversion, using only medications.

 After electrical cardioversion: